andy-luo-siemens/peak-shaving/README.md

 This system is hosted in AWS for staging (not yet implemented) and production.
 The Ruby on Rails application runs in an EC2 instance and connects to a PostgreSQL database in an RDS instance.
 The same EC2 instance also runs the Redis server.
 An Nginx web server integrated with a Phusion Passenger application server is used to serve the Rails application.
-The gateways communicate with this cloud using the PubNub publisher/subscriber service as well as through the public endpoint.
+The gateways communicate with this cloud using the MQTT publisher/subscriber service as well as through the public endpoint.
 Visit it at [34.230.153.145](http://34.230.153.145).